leandrosouzauff/hello-world/readme.md

 # hello-world
-Hello World repository for Git tutorial
+Hello World repository for Git tutorial.
 This is an example repository for the Git tutoial on https://www.w3schools.com This tutorial focuses mainly on Git and using as its remote.